 Taking responsibility for future generations

-Take time to do something which enables survival and underpins our very existence.
-Whether it is gardening, consume local foods, recycle or use reusable bags, sustainable living should top of mind in the day to day activities of our communities and our lives.
+People in regional, rural and remote areas need to make time to do something which enables survival and underpins their very existence.
+Whether it is gardening, consuming local foods, or generally reducing, recycling, or reusing for sustainable living, it should top of mind in the day to day activities of communities and the people who live there.

 There are so many things everyone can do to improve sustainable living.
-Perhaps the community should start by implementing a program to raise the consciousness of the issues and engage community members in active participation.
+Perhaps the community in conjunction with the media, should start by implementing a program to raise the consciousness of the issues and engage community members in active participation.

 - Rethinking transport means.
 Getting a bike as a means of transport is an effective way of sustaining the environment, increasing fitness and of course saving money and resources.
 Using a bike will help in reducing the number of cars on the road, which means it will reduce congestion and pollution of the environment.